networknt/light-doc/content/en/consumer/access-token.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-Access Token is used for service to service invocation or standalone application invokes a service.
-Usually, this token is retrieved from OAuth 2.0 provider by following client credentials grant flow.
+Access Token is used for service to service invocation or standalone applications which invoke a service.
+Usually, this token is retrieved from OAuth 2.0 provider by following the client credentials grant flow.
 The token doesn't have any information about a user but only has client_id to indicate who is the calling application.